Services

 Where:

 ssl specifies the port number is for TLS/SSL-encrypted connections.
-The default value TLS/SSL connections is 55443.

 The no versions of this command do the following:

-• no listen-port resets the port to the default value for plain text connections
+• no listen-port resets the port to the default value for plain-text connections.

-• no listen-port ssl resets the port to the default value for TLS/SSL connections
+• no listen-port ssl resets the port to the default value for TLS/SSL connections.

 Enabling Extended SEMP Timeouts for Paged GETs